 STRAIGHT-LINE METHOD - Under the straight-line method of amortization, the premium or discount is prorated in equal dollar amounts to interim periods between the date of purchase and the maturity.
 The straight-line method of depreciation allocates the cost of a capital asset systematically over the useful life of the asset by way of the following formula: (cost less salvage value) divided by estimated useful life in years.
 Refer to AMORTIZATION and DEPRECIATION.

 STORED VALUE CARD - A card for which the prefunded value is associated with a bank account, which must be accessed for payment authorization.
-These cards can be reloadable or disposable, and include cards such as prepaid cards, gift cards, payroll cards, prepaid cards, flexible spending account cards, government benefit cards, etc.
+These cards can be reloadable or disposable, and include cards such as prepaid cards, gift cards, payroll cards, flexible spending account cards, government benefit cards, etc.

 SUBOBJECT - A refined breakdown of object of expenditures relating to particular items or item categories.
 Refer to OBJECT/SUBOJECT OF EXPENDITURE CODE.